emvaized/selecton-extension/README.md

 * Icons for these buttons are fetched from Google.
 [It is possible](https://github.com/emvaized/selecton-extension/issues/5#issuecomment-830542219) that you have Ad-blocker installed, which blocks all requests to Google services.
 In this case you would like to use **vertical layout** for custom search panel to get at least labels shown, or visit *Settings > Custom search tooltip* and set your own icon for each option.
 It may also be that current website blocks all external requests at all, which prevents Selecton from loading favicons.

+**How to add new search option**
+* Let's use [YouTube](https://youtube.com) as an example.
+Go on a website and search for something, like "gold" – your URL will look something like this: (https://www.youtube.com/results?search_query=gold)[https://www.youtube.com/results?search_query=gold].
+You have to grab this url, replace "gold" with "%s" (placeholder for searched text), and use it as url for the new search option (Extension options > Custom search options > Add new search option).

 **How to add Selecton settings as Vivaldi side panel?**

 * Use this URL: *chrome-extension://*{ID OF EXTENSION}*/options/options.html*, where {ID OF EXTENSION} is a unique extension ID on your computer.
 You can get this from extension details page on chrome://extensions

 **Highlight button cuts the text selection**

-* To make this function work reliably, highlight single words or sentences — highlighter trims selection within one HTML node, otherwise page layout may be broken when highlight gets restored
+* To make this tool work reliably, please highlight only single words or sentences.
+Highlighter trims text selection within one HTML node – otherwise page layout may be broken when highlight gets restored after page reload.

 ----